 Additionally, the ScoutReach and Explorer programs help move youth out of poverty through learning experiences that result in increased high school graduation rates and greater college readiness.

-Help us continue to invest in the financial health and stability of everyone in our community by giving to United Way.
+Help us continue to invest in the youth in our community by giving to United Way.